Mischback/django-calingen/docs/source/user-doc.rst

 This is what you came for, isn't it?

-Ok, let's get this straight: This documentation will most likely not answer all questions regarding the generation of calender inlays, as this is the part of the application that may differ widely, based on the actual installed layouts and the provided compiler.
+Ok, let's get this straight: This documentation will most likely not answer all questions regarding the generation of calendar inlays, as this is the part of the application that may differ widely, based on the actual installed layouts and the provided compiler.